Rudolf Friml: Later years and legacy

-Rather than trying to adapt to popular taste, Friml decided to focus on playing the piano in concert and composing art music, which he did into his nineties.
-He also composed the music for the 1947 film Northwest Outpost, starring Nelson Eddy and Ilona Massey.
-A few of Friml's works have seen revivals on Broadway; these include a 1943 production of The Vagabond King and a 1984 production of The Three Musketeers.
-"The Donkey Serenade" from the film version of The Firefly, "The Mounties" and "Indian Love Call" are still frequently heard, often in romantic parody or comic situations.
-His piano music is also often performed.
+In later years, Friml focused on playing the piano in concert and composing art music, which he did into his nineties.
+He also composed the music for the 1947 film Northwest Outpost.
+In 1967 at his concert at the Curran Theatre in San Francisco, he played Dvořák's Humoresque as a tribute to his teacher.

-In 1967, Friml performed in a special concert at the Curran Theatre in San Francisco.
-As he often did in his concerts, he began the concert with a piano improvisation, then played special arrangements of his own compositions as well as composers who had influenced him.
-He even played Dvořák's Humoresque as a special tribute to his teacher.
 He also appeared on Lawrence Welk's television program in 1971.
 He was one of the original inductees into the Songwriter's Hall of Fame.

 His two sons also worked as musicians.
 Rudolf Jr. was a big band leader in the 1930s and 1940s, and William, a son from Friml's third marriage, was a composer and arranger in Hollywood.
 William married Shelby Payne after her divorce from actor Douglas Fowley.
 In 1969, Friml was celebrated by Ogden Nash on the occasion of his 90th birthday in a couplet which ended: "I trust your conclusion and mine are similar: 'Twould be a happier world if it were Frimler."
 Similarly, satiric songwriter Tom Lehrer made a reference to Friml on his first album, Songs by Tom Lehrer (1953).
 The song "The Wiener Schnitzel Waltz" includes the lyric, "Your lips were like wine (if you'll pardon the simile) / The music was lovely, and quite Rudolf Friml-y."
 Near the end of the 1957 musical The Music Man, Harold Hill lies to Marian Paroo: "I'm expecting a telegram from Rudy Friml, and this could be it."

 Friml died in Los Angeles in 1972 and was interred in the "Court of Honor" at Forest Lawn Memorial Park in Glendale, California.
 On August 18, 2007, a death notice in the San Francisco Chronicle reported that Kay Wong Ling Friml (born March 16, 1913), Friml's last wife, died on August 9, 2007, and would be buried with him in Forest Lawn.

+Friml's works that have seen revivals on Broadway include a 1943 production of The Vagabond King and a 1984 production of The Three Musketeers.
+"The Donkey Serenade" from the film version of The Firefly, "The Mounties" and "Indian Love Call" are still frequently heard, often in romantic parody or comic situations.
+His piano music is also often performed.
+In Japan, Friml is known for "Song of the Vagabonds" from The Vagabond King, where Keizō Horiuchi adapted it for Shochiku, and it was later used in the 1982 film Fall Guy.
+Variations of the song using Friml's instrumentation, are still being performed today, including by the Takarazuka Revue.